top of page

-Broccoli has been widely studied and has proven that it has an array of health benefits, including reduced risks of cancer, osteoarthritis, heart disease, diabetes and high blood pressure.
-It's also super versatile and tastes delicious when grilled or fried, which softens it and makes it easier to eat!
-It adds a crunchy element to this dish, leading to a variety of textures and also ensures that you're always eating a rainbow!
-Even better, broccoli is on Environmental Working Group's Clean 15 List, which means you can buy it in the grocery store without worrying that it will be ridden with pesticides!
+Broccoli has been widely studied and has proven that it has an array of health benefits, including reduced risks of cancer, osteoarthritis, heart disease, diabetes, and high blood pressure.
+It’s also super versatile and tastes delicious when grilled or fried, which softens it and makes it easier to eat!
+It adds a crunchy element to this dish, leading to a variety of textures, and also ensures that you’re always eating a rainbow!
+Even better, broccoli is on the Environmental Working Group’s Clean 15 List, which means you can buy it in the grocery store without worrying that it will be ridden with pesticides!
 However, spinach is on their Dirty Dozen List, meaning that you should seek out its organic counterpart.

-Broccoli, Goat Cheese and Basil Omelette!
+Broccoli, Goat Cheese and Basil Omelet Recipe

 Prep Time: 5 mins